Susan Dentzer, AHIP, Eric Schulz, Harvard Pilgrim and David Ricks, Eli Lilly, in Austin.

 "The prices that we're seeing are unsustainable," said Schultz who said he heard that "seven is the new three."

-That is a drug price increase to $300,000 is now $700,000.
+That means a drug price increase to $300,000 is now $700,000.
 A million dollar drug for one person with a rare condition puts an additional $1,000 burden on every beneficiary.

 "What I believe we need," Schultz said, "instead of having hundreds of insurance companies coming up with what coverage should be on new therapies, I believe there should be some independent entity that can come up with a value.
 What is the value of this drug - look at the cost, the impact on life.
 I believe as a consumer I would appreciate knowing what's the value of these new drugs coming forward."